michaelsternberg/AtariStructris/README.md

 # README #

-Structris for Atari 800.
+Structris for Atari 800

+Game Prerequisites
+  * Any Atari 800 emulator that reads ATR disk images (get the STRUCTRS.ATR file from the Downloads section).

-Prerequisites
+Build Prerequisites

    * atari800 emulator for Unix (Makefile uses recorded session to playback build process)
    * gcc (Used to compile simple C program to convert the ASCII file to something digestible to the Atari 800)